dev101.io

 How is this different from just calling new URL() in the console?

 The WHATWG `URL` constructor gives you the raw fields — protocol, host, pathname, search, hash — but stops there.
-It doesn't split the path into segments, doesn't enumerate duplicate query keys as arrays, doesn't tell you whether the hostname is IPv4, IPv6, or a domain, doesn't run the public-suffix-list split into subdomain/SLD/TLD, and doesn't surface the Unicode display form next to the punycode one.
+It doesn't split the path into segments, doesn't enumerate duplicate query keys as grouped rows, doesn't tell you whether the hostname is IPv4, IPv6, or a domain, doesn't run a public-suffix-list split into subdomain/SLD/TLD, and doesn't surface the Unicode display form next to the punycode one.
 The URL Parser tool runs all of that on top of `new URL()` so you can see every component at a glance, round-trip edits in place, and copy any single field without selecting text out of the browser console output.

 Does it support internationalised domain names (IDN)?